Gaiden92/P13OC/doc/guide.rst

     :align: center
     :width: 400px

-**The user is on letting page and can see details about the select letting.**
+**The user is on letting page and can see details about the selected letting.**

 .. image:: img/user-letting.png
     :align: center